Frequently Asked Question

 Most tournament venues and fields are within a convenient distance from the hotels.
 The closest fields are within a walking distance and

-for the farest field commuting by public transport is easy with the HRT travel cards that are included in the tournament package.
+for the farest field commuting by public transport is easy with the HSL travel cards that are included in the tournament package.

 7. Where is the tournament restaurant and what kind of food do they serve there?

 The tournament restaurant is situated in the Helsinki in Töölö next to the Töölö playing fields.
 The food is mostly pasta and there is a vegetarian option everyday.

 8. What does Helsinki Cup guide services mean?